arnavmishra4/VLM-Assignment/ARCHITECTURE.md

 - Pre-extract all RGB frames to JPEG at 336×336 using ffmpeg before uploading to Kaggle, reducing 48GB of video to ~4–6GB of images — within Kaggle's 20GB dataset limit
 - Or mount a GCS/S3 bucket with the full RGB files to a Vertex AI training VM
 - The `data_pipeline.py` entropy sampling and boundary extraction logic is correct and would run without modification once frames are accessible at the expected paths (`frames/{subject}/{session}/frame_{idx:06d}.jpg`)

+### Best Practices Compliance

+WebDataset tarball sharding was not implemented — with 20 training samples the folder-of-JSONs loader has negligible I/O overhead.
+This would be the first optimization when scaling to full OpenPack data.

+decord was not used for frame extraction — the 48GB video files were never accessible, so frames were pre-extracted externally. decord would be used in the full pipeline to pull frames directly from Kinect RGB videos.

+All three gradient checkpointing flags were enabled:
+`gradient_checkpointing=True` in TrainingArguments, plus `model.gradient_checkpointing_enable()` and
+`model.enable_input_require_grads()` called before LoRA wrapping.